-Readers hoping to buy LCNB Corp.
-(NASDAQ:LCNB) for its dividend will need to make their move shortly, as the stock is about to trade ex-dividend.
+Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that LCNB Corp.
+(NASDAQ:LCNB) is about to go ex-dividend in just three days.
 The ex-dividend date is usually set to be one business day before the record date which is the cut-off date on which you must be present on the company's books as a shareholder in order to receive the dividend.
 It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
-Thus, you can purchase LCNB's shares before the 30th of November in order to receive the dividend, which the company will pay on the 15th of December.
+In other words, investors can purchase LCNB's shares before the 30th of November in order to be eligible for the dividend, which will be paid on the 15th of December.

 Have Earnings And Dividends Been Growing?

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-In the past 10 years, LCNB has increased its dividend at approximately 2.3% a year on average.
-It's encouraging to see the company lifting dividends while earnings are growing, suggesting at least some corporate interest in rewarding shareholders.
+In the last 10 years, LCNB has lifted its dividend by approximately 2.8% a year on average.
+We're glad to see dividends rising alongside earnings over a number of years, which may be a sign the company intends to share the growth with shareholders.

 The Bottom Line